If you’re planning a road trip of southern Ireland you’ll likely want to create a list of the best things to do in Cork.

 Best Hotels in Cork

-- The River Lee Hotel: luxury boutique hotel a short walk from Cork city centre on the River Lee.
+- The River Lee Hotel 4 STARS: luxury boutique hotel a short walk from Cork city centre on the River Lee.
+Check Reviews

-- Montenotte Hotel: 4 star luxury hotel originally built in the 1820s.
+- Montenotte Hotel 4 STARS: 4 star luxury hotel originally built in the 1820s.
+Check Reviews

 O’Connell Square, 353-21-430-0600